rtorreson/codehub/frontend/README.md

 - `commit` and `push` the code from my local IDE to Github via Git and my MacBook Pro's iTerm terminal.
 - Log in to Vercel and click the [New Project](https://vercel.com/new) CTA.
 - Access "Import Git Repository" via the `select` input, located at the top-left of the immediate prompt.
-- Click "Import" on the repository named "cheathub"
+- Click "Import" on the repository named "codehub"
 - Select the default "Personal Account"
 - Select the "frontend" sub-directory.
 - Click "Deploy"